 As Europe transitions towards electrification and decarbonisation, the demand for renewable energy storage will continue to grow.
 Advanced lead batteries play an essential role as one of the diverse energy storage battery technologies needed to facilitate this green transition.

-Partnering with energy storage operator Upside Group in Germany, ALABC member and lead battery manufacturer Narada is involved in a large frequency regulation project at Langenreichenbach, near Leipzig, Germany.
+Partnering with energy storage operator Upside Group in Germany, CBI member and lead battery manufacturer Narada is involved in a large frequency regulation project at Langenreichenbach, near Leipzig, Germany.

 The battery capacity is 25 MWh and the system is specified to provide 15 MW for one hour for primary control reserve in frequency regulation.
 The network operator is Mitnetz who supply electricity to over two million customers.
 The battery is comprised of 10,584 units 1200 Ah lead-carbon valve-regulated cells housed in 18 containers and delivers power through nine inverters supplied by SMA Solar Technology, each capable of delivering 1.8 MVA.